 Registered firms are required to maintain current information on the City’s website.

-The Purchasing Section is open from 7:30 am to 5:30 pm Monday-Thursday and 8:00 am to 5:00 pm on Fridays, excluding holidays.
+The Purchasing Division is open from 7:30 am to 5:30 pm Monday-Thursday and 8:00 am to 5:00 pm on Fridays, excluding holidays.
 The Receiving Department is open from 7:30 am to 3:00 pm Monday-Friday, excluding holidays.

 ALL deliveries must be made to the Receiving Department unless otherwise designated on the purchase order.

 City of Irvine

 Vendor Registration and General Info :